CedricNtwari/budget-explorer/README.md

 ## Project Overview

 This project was inspired by my wife’s experience during her first days after moving to Switzerland.
 She faced the challenge of browsing the internet to find budget-friendly places to visit.
 Budget Explorer aims to alleviate this struggle for anyone moving to a new country or simply looking to explore their surroundings on a budget.
-We hope it helps users connect with their new environment and find joy in discovering affordable adventures.
+The goal is to help users connect with their new environment and discover affordable adventures.

 ## Key Features

 1. **User Authentication and Role-Based Access:**

-- User registration and login via email(Mailjet https://app.mailjet.com/)
+- User registration and login via email [Mailjet](https://app.mailjet.com/)
 - Login using social platforms like Google and Facebook.
 - Role-based access control (e.g., regular users vs. admin).